troyw1987/dotfiles/README.md

 - cp into stow folder
 - run `stow --target=$HOME .`
 - cp into manually install folder
-- mv files into the correct places
+- copy files into the correct places